scchan/hcc_wiki/Home.md

 ### Build libc++ and libc++abi

-Steps here are inspired by [this stackoverflow post](http://stackoverflow.com/questions/25840088/how-to-build-libcxx-and-libcxxabi-by-clang-on-centos-7).
+Steps here are inspired by [this stackoverflow post](http://stackoverflow.com/questions/25840088/how-to-build-libcxx-and-libcxxabi-by-clang-on-centos-7), with some modifications to ensure they work on both Fedora and CentOS.

 - Get libc++ and build it